tveness/spinchain/README.md

 ## How to build rust project

-1. Clone the repository
+1. Clone the repository `git clone https://github.com/tveness/spinchain.git`
 2. Ensure the rust toolchain is installed, see https://rustup.rs/
 3. Run `cargo build --release` to compile a fast version of the code, it may take a couple of minutes
 4. The binary is now located at target/release/sc
-5. `sc --help` will product the help dialogue
+5. `sc --help` will product the help dialogue listed below
 6. `sc` will run a simple chain, and write the default configuration to `config.toml`